 Discover Florence town

 Discover Florence Town is where the start of the Renaissance Period.
-Florence is also The home to the Medici family, and also the great sculpture artist Michelangelo, and Leonardo da Vinci and the 13th Century writer Dante and the astronomer Galileo.
+Florence is also the home to the Medici family, and also the great sculpture artist Michelangelo, and Leonardo da Vinci and the 13th Century writer Dante and the astronomer Galileo.
 Florence as a city that holds many treasures of the past the great influence of the 15th Century onwards, Florence it self is a Unesco Heritage City and is perfect to explore by foot.
-The city with the Piazza MicheAngelo and the Santa Croce Basilica and Santa Maria dei Fiore better Known as the Duomo ( old Bridge)..What to see and do by Florence Limousine Services.
+The city with the Piazza Michelangelo and the Santa Croce Basilica and Santa Maria dei Fiore better Known as the Duomo ( old Bridge)..What to see and do by Florence Limousine Services.
 One of Florence's most popular site is its Duomo (cathedral), which finds itself in the Piazza San Giovanni in front of the Basilica of Santa Reparata.
 Which is the Gothic Cathedral, constructed by Arnolfo Di Cambio in 1295 but was completely finished in 1436, engineered by Filippo Brunelleschi.
 The outside has green, pink, and white marble, and several elaborate doors and interesting statues.
 Inside, you will find the shape of a Latin cross with three naves.
 Among the many art works and the frescoes for G. Acuto (by Paolo Uccello) and for Niccolo da Tolentino (by Andrea Del Castagno)

-Academia Gallery The Galleria dell ‘Academia the academy holds again some of the most important paintings and sculptures dating from the period of the 13th-16th centuries.
+Academia Gallery the Galleria dell ‘Academia the academy holds again some of the most important paintings and sculptures dating from the period of the 13th-16th centuries.
 Most important and why the academy has such great significance for who comes to Florence is to visit Michelangelo's David, this is the most famous sculpture in the world as well as other sculptures by Michelangelo.

-Also there is a collection from the Medici Family musical instruments.
+In addition, there is a collection from the Medici Family musical instruments.

 Piazza Della Signoria and Palazzo Vecchio in Florence right in the historical part of Florence, which has an open air sculptures exhibited in the square.
 Also is home to a copy of the original David of Michelangelo.
 This piazza since the middle ages has been home to the political affairs of the city and also the Medieval Palace (palazzo Vecchio ) which was built from the 13th and 14th Century by Arnolfo Di Cambio , Elaborated architecture and rooms and also private apartments .

 The church of Santa Croce